jakobniinja/quarkus-car-exchange/README.md

 3/09 trying to figure out @Context HttpServletRequest - 400 bad request

 8/09 simple variant of the cookie session library
-``
+10/9 impl whoami, signin and signout with http cookie ;) ``